up42/simple-vegetation-indexes-block/README.md

 ```

 where `me@example.com` should be replaced by your username, which is
-the email address you use in UP42.
+the email address you use for your  UP42 aacount.

 Now you can finally push the image to the UP42 docker registry: